 Tear and fur staining is caused by a build-up of excess waste toxins in the system, which is present in the body fluids (tears and saliva), staining the fur.

 – Lower quality food; unsuitable ingredients; chemical additives

-All of the potential causes mentioned here need to be addressed!
-It is important to feed a natural, wholesome foods, based on complex carbohydrates, low in fat and protein and free from additives (other than essential vitamins and minerals).
+It is important to feed a natural, wholesome food, based on complex carbohydrates, that is low in fat and protein and free from additives (other than essential vitamins and minerals).
 Fed sparingly this can avoid build-up of toxic waste in the system which causes tear staining.